Lupton family: Joseph Lupton

 William III's son Joseph (1816–1894), a committed Liberal was on the executive of the National Reform Union.
 He was the president of the British and Foreign Unitarian Association in 1876–77, president from 1881 until 1886 and later vice-president of Manchester New College, the training college for ministers, during the 1880s and 1890s, helping to plan and finance its move from London to Oxford.

 Lupton was a passionate anti-slavery campaigner, joining with the minister of Mill Hill Chapel, Charles Wicksteed and his cousin Harriet Lupton, in being admirers of the campaigner William Lloyd Garrison, an advocate of immediate abolition.
 Garrison was a guest at his home in July 1877.
 He supported the campaign for votes for women, sitting on the committee for the National Society for Women's Suffrage.
+He was the senior partner of firm Luccock, Lupton & Co., merchants, of Bradford.

 Joseph married Eliza Buckton (1818–1901) in 1842.
-Their son, Henry (1850–1932), a cloth merchant, married Clara Taylor (1860–1897).
+Their son, Henry (1850–1932), of Lyndhurst, North Grange Road, Headingley a cloth merchant, married Clara Taylor (1860–1897).
 They had five surviving children.
+Their eldest daughter Violet Dorothy (1884–1935) married Hugh Steele Bompas.

+John Lupton (1822–1892) of Moorlands, Headingley, married Mary Buckton (1828–1914) in 1858.
+Their son Edgar (1867–1957) attended Fettes College and became a cloth merchant, becoming President of the Leeds Chamber of Commerce in 1921.

+Elizabeth Lupton (1819–1882) married Joshua Buckton (1819–1895) in 1861.
+This was the third marriage between Buckton and Lupton siblings.